Alerting

 }

 You can define multiple receivers to send alerts to multiple bots or chats simultaneously.
+Telegram messages are currently always rendered in English.

 Related topics